Avik-Das-567/Linear-Regression-with-Python/Additional Exercise/README.md

 ## Dataset Description

-This exercise uses a structured real-world style dataset (`chirps.xls`), where:
+This project uses a small Excel dataset (`chirps.xls`) containing two numerical columns:

-- Input features are numerical measurements
+- **X**: Number of cricket chirps per minute

-- Target values represent continuous real-valued outcomes
+- **Y**: Ambient room temperature

-The dataset is used to demonstrate supervised learning in a more realistic setting than purely synthetic data.
+The dataset contains 15 samples and is used to model the linear relationship between chirping frequency and temperature using gradient descent–based regression.

 ---